|

 is a crossroads, my lords, my lady.
 The sea brings merchandise

 the docks.
-There is a merchant there, named Saleem, who specialises
+There is a merchant there who specialises in rare and

-in rare and exotic elixirs, but most of them come from Far Harad,
+exotic elixirs, but most of them come from Far Harad and beyond,

-and beyond, where elves are unknown, so I doubt that he was the
+where elves are unknown, so I doubt that he was the supplier.

-"I am sorry I am being of so little help, my lords,"
+"I am sorry to be of so little help, my lords," he

 "No, no, Master Reimar," said Imrahil.
 "You have